apollographql/rover/docs/source/supergraphs.md

 **Apollo Gateway fails to start up if it's provided with a supergraph schema that it doesn't support.** To ensure compatibility, we recommend that you test launching your gateway in a CI pipeline with the supergraph schema it will ultimately use in production.

+#### Federation 1 vs. Federation 2

 The `rover supergraph compose` command generates a supergraph schema via [composition](https://www.apollographql.com/docs/federation/federated-types/composition/).
 For Federation 1, this algorithm was implemented in the [`@apollo/federation`](https://www.npmjs.com/package/@apollo/federation) package.
 For Federation 2, this algorithm is implemented in the [`@apollo/composition`](https://www.npmjs.com/package/@apollo/composition) package.

 `rover supergraph compose` supports composing subgraphs with both Federation 1 and Federation 2.
-It is recommended that you set `federation_version: 1` or `federation_version: 2` in your YAML configuration file.
-When Apollo releases new versions of composition for Federation 1 or Federation 2, Rover finds the new package and downloads it to your machine.
-It then uses the new composition package to compose your subgraphs.
+By default, Rover will use Federation 2 if and only if one of your subgraphs contains an `@link` directive, otherwise it will use Federation 1.
+When Apollo releases new versions of composition for Federation 1 or Federation 2, Rover downloads the new package to your machine.
+Rover then uses the new composition package to compose your subgraphs.
 Our aim is to release only backward-compatible changes across major versions moving forward.
-If composition breaks from one version to the next, please [submit an issue](https://github.com/apollographql/federation/issues/new?assignees=&labels=&template=bug.md), and follow the instructions for pinning composition to a known version.
+If composition breaks from one version to the next, please [submit an issue](https://github.com/apollographql/federation/issues/new?assignees=&labels=&template=bug.md), and follow the instructions for pinning composition to a known good version.

 > **⚠️ If you need to pin your composition function to a specific version _(not recommended)_**, you can do so by setting `federation_version: =2.0.1` in your `supergraph.yaml` file.
 This ensures that Rover _always_ uses the exact version of composition that you specified.
 In this example, Rover would use `@apollo/composition@v2.0.1`.